 Caravan club - a Council owned site that is currently leased to the Caravan Club.
 Discussions are ongoing to consider the potential of the site for residential development.
-The proposed allocation in the Draft Worthing Local Plan (DWLP) 2018 indicates there is an opportunity to release 3 hectares of the site to allow for its allocation for residential development.
-A number of site issues identified through the landscape study and local features need to be considered in any detailed site proposal.
+The SDWLP proposes the allocation of this site (2.7 ha the southern portion of the site) residential development with an indicative capacity of 100 dwellings.

 Land west of Fulbeck Avenue - a Council owned greenfield site.
-The site is a proposed allocation in the DWLP 2018.
-There are a number of site considerations that will need to be considered at the design stage.
-Flooding issues have been considered as part of the Stage 1 SFRA but more detailed breach analysis is required as part of a Stage 2 assessments.
+The site is a proposed allocation in the SDWLP.
 In November 2019 the Joint Strategic Committee gave its approval to the conditional sale of the site to Boklok Uk Ltd. This would be subject to planning permission being granted.
 Boklok, an innovative modular house builder would work closely with the Council to ensure that the Councils objectives of delivering much needed affordable housing as part of the development is delivered.
 A land deal is currently being prepared.
+A more recent development has been that planning permission has now been granted under Regulation 4 for full planning permission for the erection of 152 apartments including 30% affordable provision.